blurrycontour/zuul-gerrit/doc/source/reference/tenants.rst

          .. attr:: exclude-unprotected-branches

-            Define if unprotected github branches should be processed.
+            Define if unprotected branches should be processed.
             Defaults to the tenant wide setting of exclude-unprotected-branches.
+This currently only affects
+            GitHub and GitLab projects.

          .. attr:: extra-config-paths